Prashidha0O1/cocker/Readme.md

 Namespace is actually a hostname but this `SysProcAttr` is going to let us ahve our own hostname inside our container and it can't see whats happening in the hostname

-Here i want to run this program by itself and we can do that with "/self/proc/exe" and instead of having in "run" as a command, i'm going to pass in "child"
+Here i want to run this program by itself and we can do that with `"/self/proc/exe"` and instead of having in "run" as a command, i'm going to pass in "child"
+ Using cases when i come back here i can see what to run

+run is going to reinvoke this new process but inside its own new namespaces but incase of child, we dont have to set a new namespace this time but instead of new namespace we're going to set the only hostname this time.

+Similary like the `Cloneflags: CLONE_NEWUTS` we have `CLONE_NEWPID`